 1. Check up on orders and supplies.
 Check to see that you'll have enough merchandise on hand to satisfy customers.
 Use last year's records to estimate the quantities of inventory you'll need to meet this year's demand.
 Check to be sure you'll have enough paper bags, boxes, tissue paper, register tape, shipping tape, and other items you'll need to wrap or deliver customers' purchases.

 2. Plan to start promoting holiday sales early.
-According to a 2012 survey conducted by Compete, 54% of shoppers had completed at least a quarter of their holiday shopping before Thanksgiving weekend.
+According to a survey conducted by Market Track in 2016, 49% of shoppers plan to complete their holiday shopping before Thanksgiving weekend.

 3. Plan ways now to encourage shoppers to come back to make additional purchases after the holidays.
 Loyalty programs and coupons that can be redeemed after the first of the year can help turn first-time shoppers into repeat shoppers.
 Design and print coupons or other materials now so you’ll have them ready to drop into holiday customers' bags and shipped orders in November and December.

 4. Be sure your website is customer-friendly.
 Consumers do a lot of their holiday shopping online.
 Even if they make their purchases in person at small local shops, they're still likely to do their "window shopping" onlne.
 To be sure your online store is consumer-friendly, ask a friend who has never used your site to make a purchase.
 Give them something specific to buy, then watch as they try to find the item and buy it on your website.
 Do they quickly locate the item?
 Can they figure out how to put it in the cart, and then how to view the cart and pay for the item?
 Or are they clicking around in frustration?
 Fix any problems you see now so you don't frustrate and lose shoppers during the holidays.
 (Read: Web Site Usability Checklist)